MicrosoftDocs/xamarin-docs/docs/tools/dotnet-embedding/get-started/objective-c/index.md

 This is the getting started page for Objective-C, which covers the basics for all supported platforms.

 ## Requirements

-To use .NET Embedding with Objective-C you'll need a Mac running:
+To use .NET Embedding with Objective-C, you'll need a Mac running:

 * macOS 10.12 (Sierra) or later
 * Xcode 8.3.2 or later